J0eychnpulpey/gophish-automated-installer/README.md

 **ACTION REQUIRED**: Before running the installer script, you must manually configure a Google account to handle email sending.

-### A. Configure Your Google Account for SMTP Relay
+### A. Configure Your Google Account for Email Sending

 1.  **Enable 2-Factor Authentication (2FA)**
     This is **mandatory** before you can create an App Password.